yuhao-yang-cy/fmech/README.md

 ## How to Use

-Master file fmech-notes.tex
+Master file: fmech-notes.tex

-The master file references the references five chapters, each in separated .tex files as suggested by file names.
+The master file references five chapters, each in separated .tex files as suggested by file names.

 My default compiler is XeLaTeX, which is recommended.
 PdfLaTeX also works fine for me.
 I am not sure about other compilers.